Gender pay gap

 Nicholas & Harris Ltd

-Nicholas & Harris has a mean gender pay gap of 3.7% and a median gap of 0.4%, both of which are significantly lower than the average GB gap.
-Both the mean and the median have reduced versus the prior year.
-The data is influenced by the relatively small population (287 employees) which amplifies any differentials.
+Nicholas & Harris has a mean gender pay gap of 5.6% and a median gap of 1%, both of which are significantly lower than the average GB gap.
+The data is influenced by the relatively small population which amplifies any differentials.
 The gap arises because of the unequal distribution of men and women across the company, not because of our pay policies and practices.
-Men have traditionally dominated the artisan bakery sector and this is reflected in the organisation where 60% of the employees are male and 40% female.
+Men have traditionally dominated the artisan bakery sector, and this is reflected in the organisation where 62% of the employees are male and 38% female.
 Women are well represented in leadership and professional roles that attract higher levels of pay.
-The bonus figures are influenced by the very small number of bonus awards made during the year, which amplifies any differentials.

 Fletchers Bakeries Ltd (Fletchers and Kara)

-Fletchers Bakeries has a mean gender pay gap of 1.6% and a median gap of 8.0%, both of which are significantly lower than the GB average gap.
-The data is influenced by a relatively small population (547 employees) which amplifies any differentials.
+Fletchers Bakeries has a mean gender pay gap of 5.6% and a median gap of 5.1%, both of which are lower than the GB average gap.
+The data is influenced by a relatively small population which amplifies any differentials.
 The gap arises because of the unequal distribution of men and women across the company, not because of our pay policies and practices.
-As a food manufacturer our experience is that women and men are over represented in certain roles, especially in bakery, and combined with relatively low staff turnover, the gender split remains male dominated, with 79% of the employees being male and 21% female.
-Women are well represented in leadership and professional roles that attract higher levels of pay and therefore the mean gender pay gap is much less than the median gender pay gap.
+As a food manufacturer our experience is that women and men are over represented in certain roles, especially in bakery, and combined with relatively low staff turnover, the gender split remains male dominated, with 80% of the employees being male and 20% female.
+Women are well represented in leadership and professional roles that attract higher levels of pay.
 The bonus figures are influenced by the very small number of bonus awards made during the year, which amplifies any differentials.

 Our Commitment